Team

 Personal Page

 Josie is an evolutionary biologist using analytical approaches in ecological genomics in order to integrate knowledge of adaptation into understanding the dynamics and conservation of wild animal populations.
 Her expertise is in population genomics (RADseq, whole-genome sequencing data), although she also plays with transcriptomics, genome assembly and annotation, and comparative genomics.
-Josie is currently a Marie Skłodowska-Curie Research Fellow working on rapid adaptation in King penguins.
-She is also working on the first genome of the European lobster, detecting balancing selection in the Trinidadian guppy, invasion genomics in bumblebees and conservation genomics of several Mediterranean reptile species.
+Josie is currently a Research Scientist working on Chronic Wasting Disease (CWD) with Prof. Chris Funk at Colorado State University..
+She is also working on lots of other genomics projects!

 Personal Page